RetroPie/RetroPie-Docs/docs/Pi4.md

         hdmi_group=1
         hdmi_mode=16

+    When using the 2nd HDMI port, the lines above need to be set to:

+       hdmi_group:1=1
+       hdmi_mode:1=16

+    To choose another video resolution, consult the options available for `hdmi_group`/`hdmi_mode` in the [Official RaspberryPi documentation](https://www.raspberrypi.com/documentation/computers/config_txt.html#hdmi_mode).

     You'll still be able to use 4k video resolutions in RetroPie for Kodi or the Pixel desktop, but the default resolution at boot will be 1080p.